Mangrove red snapper

-The mangrove red snapper (Lutjanus argentimaculatus), also known as mangrove jack, grey snapper, creek red bream, Stuart evader, dog bream, purple sea perch, red bream, red perch, red reef bream, river roman, or rock barramundi, is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
+The mangrove red snapper (Lutjanus argentimaculatus), also known as mangrove jack, grey snapper, creek red bream, Stuart evader, dog bream, purple sea perch, red bream, red perch, red reef bream, river roman, or rock barramundi (though it is not closely related to bream, jack, or barramundi), is a species of marine ray-finned fish, a snapper belonging to the family Lutjanidae.
 It has a wide Indo-Pacific range and has recently been recorded in the eastern Mediterranean Sea.

 Taxonomy

-The mangrove red snapper was first formally described in 1775 as Sciaena argentimaculata by the Swedish speaking Finnish born explorer and naturalist Peter Forsskål with the type locality given as the Red Sea.
-The specific name is a compound of argentum meaning “silver” and maculatus meaning “spots”, a possible reference to the white edging to each of the scales on this species.
+The mangrove red snapper was first formally described in 1775 as Sciaena argentimaculata by the Swedish speaking Finnish-born explorer and naturalist Peter Forsskål with the type locality given as the Red Sea.
+The specific name is a compound of argentum meaning "silver" and maculatus meaning "spots", a possible reference to the white edging to each of the scales on this species.

 Description

 Coloration of the mangrove red snapper ranges from burnt orange, to copper, to bronze and dark reddish-brown, depending on its age and environment.
 Younger fish caught in estuarine areas are often darker than older fish taken from offshore reef areas, and exhibit lighter vertical bands down their flanks.
+The maximum recorded length is 150 cm, but 80 cm is most common.